“JCT” refers to the nonpartisan Joint Committee on Taxation which produces all revenue estimates for Congress.

 Tax Reform: Overview

 - Tax reform is more likely in the 115th Congress (2017-18) than in previous Congresses for three reasons: (1) one-party control of the White House and Congress; (2) the ability of the GOP to circumvent potential filibusters by using the filibuster-proof budget reconciliation process (see our description of the budget reconciliation process in the budget process overview page and a narrative description in the budget process nutshell); and (3) similar statements last year by then-candidate Trump and House Republicans on tax cuts and tax reform.

-- Tax reform could include: corporate rate reductions, similar reductions for pass-through entities, estate tax repeal, elimination of the “carried interest” deduction, and some form of “Border Adjustment Tax” or international tax reform.
+- Tax reform could include: corporate, pass-through, and individual rate reductions, estate tax repeal, elimination of the “carried interest” deduction, and some form of “Border Adjustment Tax” or international tax reform.